 Paper or plastic?
 Employers have spoken, and plastic it is.
-Payroll cards, or paycards, have emerged as a cost-effective way for companies to pay their people— and lawmakers are beginning to take notice.
+Payroll cards, or paycards, have emerged as a cost-effective way for companies to pay their people—and lawmakers have taken notice.

 Laying Down the Law